 • Free WiFi

-Each morning you start the day with free pancakes, combine this with free pasta nights (yes please), fun decor and seriously good value for money and this top hostel in Adelaide really is the winner.
-Yep.
+Each morning you start the day with free pancakes, combine this with free pasta nights, stylish decor and seriously good value for money and this top hostel in Adelaide really is the winner.
 The staff are very friendly too, which is always a plus.

 Another epic feature of this hostel is the social side of things here.
-We all know it can be pretty intimidating to fly to the other side of the world on your own so it’s always nice to know you’re gonna find a friendly face at the other end.
+It can be pretty intimidating to fly to the other side of the world on your own so it’s always nice to know you’re gonna find a friendly face at the other end.
 Not only are the staff all-around legends, but the hostel offers super social areas like the common rooms, balconies and kitchens where you can easily meet new people.

-Adelaide Central YHA is our pick for the best hostel for solo travellers in Adelaide
+A gem for solo travellers, Adelaide Central YHA is also the cheapest hostel in Adelaide

 If you’re not feeling as social or you’re with a partner or mates, this hostel even offers private rooms too.
 Some of them are ensuite and some are shared, which makes a difference when it comes to price.
 Either way, they all have a private balcony which is pretty sick!